Nic30/hwtHls/doc/dev-llvm-basics-code-utils.rst

 * Commonly used iterator utilites (STLExtras.h)
   * make_filter_range - creates filtered iterator from iterator and filter
-  * make_early_inc_range - creates iterator which internally gets successor before the item is processed by user of this iterator this is usefull when removing item as the iterator is internally already on next item and delete of current item does not cause issue.
+  * make_early_inc_range - creates iterator which internally gets successor before the item is processed by user of this iterator this is useful when removing item as the iterator is internally already on next item and delete of current item does not cause issue.
   * zip_* - creates iterator of tuples from list of iterators as zip() in python
   * there are many others like replace_if, concat, one_of